yohasebe/rubyfca/README.md

 - [Graphviz](https://graphviz.org/)

-For example, to install Graphviz using Homebrew on MacOS, execute the following command
+To install Graphviz using Homebrew on MacOS, for example, execute the following command:

     brew install graphviz

+For installation instructions for other platforms, see the [Graphviz download page](https://graphviz.org/download/).

 ## Installation